This article was originally published on Industry4o.com

 To do this, we must be completely open towards entirely new approaches.
 We need to recognize their benefit and promote them in our role as visionaries.
 In short: we need to live innovation credibly.
 Pure lip service is worthless.

-If we want to recruit and keep the best talents out there, freedom is key.
+If we want to recruit and keep the best talents out there in this decade, freedom is key.
 We need to provide this: our employees need creative possibilities; they need to be empowered, not controlled.
 “Allowed” to act out the impossible.

 This approach will motivate (almost) anyone to come up with completely new ideas and question established truths — turn them upside down, even.
 To “disrupt” the old deliberately and constructively.
 And, finally, to share their ideas and concepts with others in the company.